quic/qidk/Solutions/NLPSolution3-AutomaticSpeechRecognition-Whisper/README.md

 # Introduction

 Automatic Speech Recognition (ASR) is one of the common and challenging Natural Language Processing tasks. <br>
-- Current project is an sample Android application for OnDevice Automatic Speech Recognition using [Qualcomm® Neural Processing SDK for AI](https://developer.qualcomm.com/sites/default/files/docs/snpe/index.html) framework.
+- Current project is an sample Android application for OnDevice Automatic Speech Recognition using <b>Qualcomm® Neural Processing SDK for AI</b> framework.
 -  We have used [Whisper](https://github.com/openai/whisper) Model in this Solution

 - This Solution has 2 Model, Encoder and Decoder Model.